-Gunmen Open Fire On Crowd Outside French Mosque, Wounding Eight [Breaking]
+Gunmen Open Fire On Crowd Outside French Mosque, Wounding Eight

 According to The Sun, the attackers appeared to speed their car into the crowd before opening fire, and police are presently hunting for suspects.

-The attack echoes another only two days prior, in which a man attempted to drive a car into a crowd outside of a mosque in Paris.
+While police continue to maintain that the attack was not Muslim-related terrorism, it echoes another only two days prior, in which a man attempted to drive a car into a crowd outside of a mosque in Paris.
 That attack resulted in no injuries, doing moderate damage to the building; the attacker was arrested “without incident” at his home soon after, according to police.
 The motive of that attack remains unclear, but Paris newspapers have suggested that the man believed that he was avenging ISIS-linked attacks in France.

-This story is still developing and The Inquisitr will continue to update as more information becomes available.

-Note: Update: French prosecutors are now saying that they suspect the shooting to have been due to a gangland dispute, according to The Telegraph.
-Police have still released no details on any suspects they may have.
+Two weeks prior, on June 19, a U.K. man named Darren Osborne, 47, drove his van into a crowd of Muslims leaving a mosque in London, killing one and wounding several others; Osborne was later arrested for terrorism-related murder and attempted murder.